nikeee/vite-plugin-zig-wasm/README.md

 - More compiler options
 - Compatible with latest Zig version
 - Uses SIMD128 instruction set by default
-- Exposes a `WebAssembly.Module` instead of `WebAssembly.Instance`, so it's easier to create multiple instances and have more control over _when_ an instance is created.
+- Also exposes a `WebAssembly.Module` instead of `WebAssembly.Instance`, so it's easier to create multiple instances and have more control over when an instance is created

 ## Install
 ```sh